Efficient and fail-safe quantum algorithm for the transport equation: Conclusion and outlook

 \section{Conclusion and outlook}

-This paper marks a first step into developing fully functional and implementable quantum algorithms for solving computational fluid dynamics problems from start to end on fault tolerant quantum computers.
-As has been shown, already a moderate number of a few dozens to a hundred fault-tolerant qubits suffice to enable the solution of fluid flow problems in two and three spatial dimensions.
-As our primary focus lies on near- to mid-term implementability, all algorithmic steps are optimized towards directly implementable single- and two-qubits gates, instead of theoretically more elegant but hard-to-implement multi-controlled operations that call for decomposition into native gates.
+Our detailed complexity analyses show that already a moderate number of a few dozens to a hundred fault-tolerant qubits suffice to solve the transport equation in 2 and 3 dimensions on a quantum computer.
+As our primary focus lies on implementability on upcoming fault-tolerant quantum computers, all algorithmic steps are optimized towards directly implementable single- and two-qubits gates, instead of theoretically more elegant but hard-to-implement multi-controlled operations that call for decomposition into native gates.
+Next to that we optimize the encoding of the discrete velocity to allow for a more efficient implementation of the reflection operation, the implementation of which we have made fail-safe to allow for physically correct behavior upon collision with a wall.
+Furthermore we have shown that our approach is significantly more efficient than state of the art quantum methods for the transport equation.

-What is missing in our current approach is the collision-of-particles step, which is a key ingredient to enable physical flows with a moderate to small Knudsen number.
-The main challenge in realizing the collision step on a quantum computer is its nonlinear nature, i.e., a particles' new velocity depends on its current velocity and that of another particle.
-Our ongoing research focuses on developing a quantum primitive for this step.
-Further development is also required to handle more complex geometries and to automatize the handling of discrete velocities with $c_\text{rel}>1$, e.g., velocities with large relative difference between the two or three velocity components.
+Since we are only at the start of exploring the potential of quantum computers for simulating flow problems, there are still quite some restrictions to the current method such as being limited to particles having relative velocities in each dimension smaller than 1, having a total simulated time dependent on the velocities present and using Cartesian grids where object walls are aligned with the grid.
+In order for the field to develop and grow future work should tackle these issues and develop algorithms without those restrictions.
+Another cornerstone on the way to quantum algorithms for realistic CFD applications is the treatment of nonlinear behavior, as it is often encountered in real world flows.

+Further development of quantum SDK's that allow for a straightforward implementation of the described algorithm will also be required to bring QCFD to its stage of practical implementability and allow for large scale simulations and comparisons to be performed.
+The final key element that needs to evolve before QCFD can reach its full potential is the fidelity of quantum hardware, as fault-tolerant computers are required for such methods but not yet available.
+This, of course, lies beyond the control of the computational scientists and is for the experimentalists to realise.